Internet Privacy Act

-The Internet Privacy Act is a non-existent and fictitious law cited by websites that conduct illegal activities in order to deter organizations that look to prosecute such activities.
+The Internet Privacy Act is a non-existent and fictitious American law cited by websites that conduct illegal activities in order to deter organizations that look to prosecute such activities.
 Networks which share music, films and software, for example, often display the fictitious act in an attempt to protect themselves from arrest by being able to claim entrapment in court.
 In the statement, websites claim that it prevents organizations which may be associated with anti-P2P or government organizations from entering the site or network as it would breach the terms of the act.

 According to the statement which many sites display, it was signed by Bill Clinton in 1995, but in reality he never signed the act as it never existed.
 Using this and other such "disclaimers" would actually make it easier for such a site to be found via the major search engines.

 The text notice on these sites are usually as follows, but can vary: